maratsalem/MaraSalem_hw6TH_csi3150_fs2024/readme.md

 - The application must be able to display questions on a browser, and react to the user selecting an answer.
 - The application must be able to determine the correct answer and display it after the user has submitted their answer.
 - The application must be able to time the user's response time towards each quiz question.
-- The quiz timer should be an optional choice for the user.

 ## Pre-requisites